Dik131/Dik131/README.md

 Hello!
 My name is Dmitrii.
 I'm 32 years old and currently based in **Moscow, Russia** (recently relocated from Turku, Finland).

-I currently work as a **Technical Support Specialist** and am on a journey to become a **Next.js** and **React Native** developer.
+I currently work as a **Technical Support Specialist** and **DevOps/Backend dev**, but I'm on a journey to become a **Next.js** and **React Native** developer.
 I am passionate about front-end development and am actively building my expertise in modern web and mobile development technologies.

 ### 🛠️ Tech Stack & Skills